GabeXxX/AI-Coursework/README.md

 Finally, a pdf conversion of the project is also available.
 This may not be visually satisfying but it is useful if you have problems viewing the Jupiter notebook version.

+The report summerize and analyze the result of the tests performed.